 In addition to the hardware improvements, Asus also announced a specialized piece of software that will ship alongside the motherboard.
 The software is known as the GPU State Detection and does exactly what it says on the label.
 Miners can use State Detection to easily check the status of each graphics card.
 The software also automatically scans the system at launch and provides useful information regarding the riser ports.
 GPU State Detection makes it easy to see which ports are empty and which are not.
 The software also lets the user know if any ports are malfunctioning.

 Price and Release Date

-The Asus M370 Mining Master is set to launch in North America sometime in Q3 2018.
+The Asus M370 Mining Master will launch in North America sometime in Q3 2018.
 The company is likely to reveal the specific release date next month at Computex 2018.
-The event takes place between June 5-9 in Taipei and Asus already confirmed that a custom mining rig featuring the motherboard will be present at the show.
+The event takes place between June 5-9 in Taipei.
+Asus already confirmed that a custom mining rig featuring the motherboard will be present at the show.

-The pricing is also being kept under wraps for now but the M370 will probably end up costing somewhere around $400, possibly a bit more.
-Building and maintaining a powerful mining rig isn’t exactly cheap so anything more than that will probably not be worth the investment.
+The pricing is also being kept under wraps for now.
+But you can expect the M370 to probably end up costing somewhere around $400, possibly a bit more.
+Building and maintaining a powerful mining rig isn’t exactly cheap.
+So anything more than that will probably not be worth the investment.

 - 10 Great Horror Games to Play This Halloween - October 20, 2021

 - New World Leveling Guide for Beginners – How to Get to Level 60 Fast - October 18, 2021